Here are some of the most frequently asked questions as people file their claims as well as some tips to navigate the system.

 - Did you file an appeal and are waiting for your hearing?
 Please be advised that if you are denied benefits for any reason, your payments cannot begin or resume until after your appeal decision has been made.

 - Has your claim been flagged for potential fraud?
 Due to the severity of widespread fraud in UI divisions nationwide, DEW has taken additional measures to ensure only legitimate claimants are being paid.
 Please be advised that your payment will be on hold as our integrity unit investigates your claim.
-DEW will be sending communication to you through your MyBenefits portal and any additional information that is required from you will need to be satisfied in order to be cleared for payment.
+DEW will be sending a communication to you through your MyBenefits portal and any additional information that is required from you will need to be satisfied in order to be cleared for payment.

 - Did you certify for all available weeks in your MyBenefits portal?
 Certifying each week let’s DEW know you are in still unemployed and eligible to receive benefits.
 We cannot issue your benefit payment until after this step is complete each week.